Spousal Support & Alimony Lawyers in Woburn, MA

 - Age and health of both parties

-- Contributions to the marriage, including homemaking and child-rearing
+- Contributions to the marriage, including homemaking and parenting

 - Economic and non-economic contributions by each party

-- Lost economic opportunity due to the marriage
+- Lost economic opportunity caused by the marriage

-Courts may also consider other relevant circumstances that would make an alimony award fair and just.
+Courts also examine any other relevant details that would make an alimony award fair and reasonable for both sides.

 Contact us at (617) 917-3299 today to discuss your case one-on-one with one of our attorneys.